Dima252/elastic-relaxed-queue/README.md

 Expected: K=1 at 1–4 threads, growing toward 8–20 at 32+ threads.

+#### DONE
+But instead of printing the final K, I'm printing the final K and the maximum K that was used.
+The Changes were donr in the Elastic Queue class, and the Main Benchmark file.

 ### 2 · Tune constants for the university server (Priority: High)

 The values in [ElasticRelaxedQueue.java](src/queue/ElasticRelaxedQueue.java) were